Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Interdependency and degeneracy between parameters of the radio galaxy evolution model

 In Table \ref{tab:table2}, we list the sources, their size, radio power at 150 GHz which were considered in \cite{CMBM2013}.
-We then predict the $y_{NT}$, an estimate of $t_j$ and flux for Simons Observatory at two frequencies, which are allowed by our model and satisfy the size and radio flux as given.
+We then predict the $y_{\rm{NT}}$, an estimate of $t_{\rm J}$ and flux density for Simons Observatory at two frequencies, which are allowed by our model and satisfy the size and radio flux density as given.
 The beam and instrument noise for Simons Observatory are listed in Table 1 of \cite{SO2019}.
 We use the best case scenario with specifications for LAT ($f_{sky}=0.4$) with FWHM as the beam.
 The expected noise are 6.3 and 37 $\mu$K-arcmin for the two frequencies in Table \ref{tab:table2}.
-The $t_j$ values listed in Table \ref{tab:table2} should be considered as an lower limit of jet lifetime that satisfies the constraints.
+The $t_{\rm J}$ values listed in Table \ref{tab:table2} should be considered as an lower limit of jet lifetime that satisfies the constraints.
 We see that for most of the sources, the required jet luminosity needs to be higher than $10^{47}$ erg s$^{-1}$.
 Therefore, we have allowed the jet luminosity to vary between $10^{44}$ and $10^{48}$ erg s$^{-1}$.
 For a given radio galaxy size, there is a three-way degeneracy between the jet luminosity, the lifetime of jet and the starting redshift of jet ($z_{st}$) or the time-interval between jet starting redshift and observed redshift ($\Delta t$) (Fig. \ref{Ljvszstart}).
 For a given jet lifetime and size, we can increase $\Delta t$ by reducing jet luminosity or vice versa.
 Therefore, a bound on jet luminosity gives a bound on $\Delta t$.
-The radio power from a galaxy drops sharply once jet is off i.e. we should not observe radio flux if $\Delta t>t_j$.
-This criteria and prior condition on jet luminosity gives a lower bound on $t_j$.
-However, radio observation does not give an upper bound on $t_j$ since the radio cocoons becomes invisible in radio as it grows too big and faint .
+The radio power from a galaxy drops sharply once jet is off i.e. we should not observe radio flux density if $\Delta t>t_{\rm J}$.
+This criteria and prior condition on jet luminosity gives a lower bound on $t_{\rm J}$.
+However, radio observation does not give an upper bound on $t_{\rm J}$ since the radio lobes becomes invisible in radio as it grows too big and faint .
 In contrast, the radio galaxy should be observable in SZ even after jet goes off.
 Therefore, SZ observations can put an upper bound on jet lifetimes of these radio galaxies.
+In Table \ref{tab:table3}, we show the predicted $y_{\rm{NT}}$ and lower estimate of $t_{\rm J}$ assuming the spectral index of electron distribution to be 2.3.
+For this case, the predicted $y_{\rm{NT}}$ are orders of magnitude lesser compared to the case when the index is 3.
+This can be understood from the discussion of Fig. \ref{radiopowervsalpha}.
+For same jet luminosity, the radio power from an electron distribution with flatter spectral index is higher compared to a steeper spectrum.
+Therefore, to explain a given radio power, the inferred jet luminosity is smaller in case of flatter spectral index and hence smaller pressure inside the lobe and smaller $y_{\rm{NT}}$.